sseefried/lambdalog/drafts/definition-follows-meaning.markdown

 The wonderful thing about these morphisms is that the ensure that if the laws (e.g. Monad laws) hold for the meaning of a data type then they will also hold for the data type itself.
 Conal puts this
-nicely: "the laws come if not for free then at least already paid for."
+nicely: the laws come if not "for free" then at least "already paid for".

 I'll demonstrate preservation of laws for the Applicative type class and leave the others an exercise.